Is Your Provider VBAC Supportive?

 VBAC Supportive Provider

 A provider who is VBAC supportive will want you to have a safe outcome.
 They will work with you, in partnership, throughout your pregnancy in order to help facilitate a VBAC.
-They will work with you to stack the deck for a VBAC and encourage you to stay on track for a low risk birth.
+They will work with you to stack the deck for a VBAC and encourage you to stay on track for a low-risk birth.

-Most providers will understand that a multifaceted approach will be necessary to support a TOLAC (trail of labor after cesarean).
+Most providers will understand that a multifaceted approach will be necessary to support a TOLAC (trial of labor after cesarean).
 This will include good nutrition, exercise, proper body mechanics, stress reduction, and sometimes the assistance of alternative care providers.